REFLECTION CARDS - DIGITAL BOOKLET

 A scent tip:

-For a soothing chest compress, add 5 drops to warm (not boiling) water, soak a cloth, wring gently, and place it on your chest.
-Breathe in the aroma for 2 minutes, repeating 3–4 times.
+For a warm aroma compress, add 5 drops to warm (not boiling) water, soak a cloth, wring gently, and place it on your chest.
+Enjoy the scent, the weight, and the warmth until the cloth cools to body temperature.
+Repeat 3–4 times.

 RELATION